ssuryanarayanan/Qi-Docs/docs/Qi_Types_API.rst

 ``DeleteTypeAsync()``
 ----------------

 Deletes a type from the specified namespace.
-Note that a type cannot be deleted if there are streams associated with it.
+Note that a type cannot be deleted if any streams are associated with it.

 **Syntax**